Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors

 \begin{as} Assume that there exists $\eta_2>8/\eta_1$ such that \ben \left.\beal &\max\biggl\{\sup_{n\geq 1}\lrnormmm {\bmW}_{L^{\delta_0(2+\eta_2)},1}, \sup_{n\geq 1}\lrnormmm {\bmW}_{L^{\delta_0(2+\eta_2)},\infty},\\ &\sup_{n\geq 1}\lrnormmm {\sup_{\lambda\in\Lambda}\lak \bmS^{-1}(\lambda)\rak}_{L^{\delta_1(2+\eta_2)},1}, \sup_{n\geq 1}\lrnormmm {\sup_{\lambda\in\Lambda}\lak \bmS^{-1}(\lambda)\rak}_{L^{\delta_1(2+\eta_2)},\infty} \biggl\}<\infty, \eeal\right. \een for some $\delta_0,\delta_1\in(0,\infty)$ that satisfy $ {4}{\delta_0^{-1}}+{2}{\delta_1^{-1}}\leq 1. $ \end{as}

-{\bf Remark:} If $\bmW$ is nonstochastic, this assumption reduces to the uniform boundedness of the matrix $1$-norm and $\infty$-norm of both $\bmW$ and $\bmS^{-1}(\lambda)$, which is often considered in spatial econometrics (e.g., see Assumption 5 of \citealp{lee2004asymptotic}).
-However, since we consider $\bmW$ being random, some moment conditions for random matrices $\bmW$ and $\bmS^{-1}(\lambda)$ via the definition of $\normmm{\cdot}$ in (\ref{eq:normmm}), are required in order to establish the asymptotic normality of $\hat\bmtheta$.
-These moment conditions also need to coordinate with $\varepsilon_i$'s $(4+\eta_1)$-th order moments in a way of those demonstrated in the above assumption.
-Similarly, we next introduce the moment condition for the random regressors $\bmX$ below.
+If $\bmW$ is nonstochastic, Assumption \ref{as:2} reduces to the uniform boundedness of $\|\bmW\|_1$, $\|\bmW\|_\infty$, $\|\bmS^{-1}(\lambda)\|_1$ and $\|\bmS^{-1}(\lambda)\|_\infty$, which is often considered in spatial econometrics (e.g., see Assumption 5 of \citealp{lee2004asymptotic}). {\black More interpretations of this assumption, including the relationships between $\normmm {\bmW}_{L^{\delta_0(2+\eta_2)},1}$ (or $\normmm {\bmW}_{L^{\delta_0(2+\eta_2)},\infty}$) and $\|\bmW\|_1$ (or $\|\bmW\|_\infty$), are provided in Section \ref{subsec:interpretation} of the supplementary material.} {\black Based on these interpretations, the examination of Assumption \ref{as:2} is discussed in Section \ref{subsec:examination} of the supplementary material.} {\black Since $\bmW$ is random, some moment conditions for random matrices $\bmW$ and $\bmS^{-1}(\lambda)$ via the definition of $\normmm{\cdot}$ in (\ref{eq:normmm}), are required in order to establish the asymptotic normality of $\hat\bmtheta$.
+These moment conditions also need to be coordinated with $\varepsilon_i$'s $(4+\eta_1)$-th order moments in a way of those demonstrated in Assumption \ref{as:2}.} Similarly, we next introduce the moment condition for the random regressors $\bmX$ below.

 \begin{as} For covariate matrix $\bmX=(\bmx_1,\cdots,\bmx_n)^\top=(x_{ij})_{n\times p}$, assume that there exists $\eta_3\in\big(4/(2+\eta_1),\eta_2\big)$ such that $\sup_{i,j}\rmE|x_{ij}|^{(2+\eta_2)(2+\eta_3)/(\eta_2-\eta_3)}<\infty$.\end{as}